Dr. David L. Downie

 o: Donnarumma Hall Rm 217

 David Leonard Downie is Associate Professor of Politics and Environmental Studies at Fairfield University.
-He has also taught recently at Columbia University, as Adjunct Professor of International and Public Affairs, where he taught courses in environmental politics from 1994-2008.
-Dr. Downie's (#dldownie) research focuses on the creation, content, and implementation of national and international environmental policy.
-Professor Downie received his B.A Degree from Duke University and his Ph.D. in Political Science from the University of North Carolina.
+Dr. Downie's research focuses on the creation, content, and implementation of international environmental policy.
+He received his B.A, in Philosophy, from Duke University and his Ph.D., in Political Science, from the University of North Carolina.
+From 1994-2008 he taught graduate courses and directed several educational and applied-research programs at Columbia University, where he also taught in 2014.